Ahmed336-cell/100-day-challenge/README.md

 <a href="https://github.com/Ahmed336-cell/bookly_app" target="_blank">link of repo</a> <br>

 ## Day 33
-make custom list view item in Bookly app
+make custom list view item in the Bookly app

 ## Day 34
 make listview with list view custom item in the Bookly app

 ## Day 35
-finishing custom list view and start to design best seller list view in bookly app
+finishing the custom list view and starting to design the best-seller list view in the Bookly app

+## Day 36
+finishing best-seller item design in the Bookly app